fshequin/boot-static-4/README.md

-Boot-static
+Boot-static-4
 ====

-A basic site framework
+A basic responsive site framework
 ----------------------

 **Includes:**

-1. Twitter Bootstrap 3.3.4 distribution files - css, js, glyphicons
+1. Twitter Bootstrap 4.0.0-alpha.2 distribution files - css, js
-2. Twitter Bootstrap 3.3.4 LESS files, which compile to the CSS folder
+2. Twitter Bootstrap 4.0.0-alpha.2 SCSS files, which compile to the CSS folder
+3. FontAwesome icon fonts version 4.5.0
-3. A style.less starter file that compiles to style.css for starting Wordpress themes
+4. A style.scss starter file that compiles to style.css for starting Wordpress themes
-4. A site.js that compiles to a site.min.js file
+5. A site.js that compiles to a site.min.js file
-5. An index.php file as the base index file
+6. An index.php file as the base index file

 **Notes:**